 Improved emergency and rescue services

-- Location Based Services (LBS), identified as the main initial market for Galileo, include a broad range of applications such as ‘Mobile Yellow Pages' or ‘Proximity Services', providing users, wherever they are, with information and advertising about nearby businesses and services.
+- LBS is the broader market for Galileo and provides users, wherever they are, with information and advertising about nearby businesses and services.

-- Dedicated positioning devices will be available for tourists or hikers, for amusement park and museum visitors, and people within large shopping centres.
+- Dedicated positioning devices will increasingly represent a fundamental tool for tourists and hikers, amusement park and museum visitors, and those shopping at large commercial centres.

 Emergency, security and humanitarian services

-- Galileo-ready devices will enable new security-related applications, permitting the location of stolen property, for example, or lost pets or individuals.
+- Galileo-enabled devices will provide new security-related applications, helping to locate stolen property, lost pets and missing persons.

 Science, environment, weather

-- Galileo services will be used to carry out scientific research in meteorology and geology, in the filed of geodesy, to track pollutants, dangerous goods and icebergs, to map the oceans, study tides, currents and sea levels.
+- Galileo will support scientific research in such areas as meteorology, geology and geodesy, in tracking pollutants, dangerous goods and icebergs, and in the mapping and measuring of oceans, tides and sea levels.

-- The scientific community will benefit from high-accuracy Galileo timing signals (see below), allowing precise adherence to international time standards and calibration of atomic clocks – a key element to such cutting-edge scientific research as the Very Long Base Interferometry (VLBI).
+- The scientific community benefits from Galileo’s high-accuracy timing signals (see below), allowing for the precise adherence to international time standards and the calibration of atomic clocks – a key element to such cutting-edge scientific research as the Very Long Base Interferometry (VLBI).

-- By integrating Galileo signals with other technologies, the agriculture community can benefit from improved monitoring of the distribution and dilution of chemicals, improved parcel yield thanks to customised treatment and more efficient property management.
+- By integrating Galileo signals with other technologies, the agriculture community benefits from an improved monitoring of the distribution and dilution of chemicals, improved parcel yield thanks to customised treatment, and more efficient property management.

-- The fishing industry will see more effective information exchange between vessels and stations and improved navigation aids for fishermen.
+- Galileo provides the fishing industry with a more effective exchange of information between vessels and stations, and fishermen with improved navigational aids.

-Galileo satellites are synchronised to an extraordinary level of accuracy with the widely used Universal Time Coordinate (UTC) time scale.
-Thus, Galileo is capable of delivering a critical timing signal useful in many areas of application.
+Galileo satellites are synchronised to an extraordinary level of accuracy with the widely used Coordinated Universal Time (UTC) standard.
+This means Galileo is capable of delivering a timing signal demanded by such applications as:

-- Wireless telecommunication networks will use this timing signal for network management, for time tagging and for synchronisation of frequency references.
+- Wireless telecommunication networks and mobile phone companies use this timing signal for network management, time tagging and the calibration of frequency references.

 Finance, banking, insurance

-- Galileo's extremely accurate clock makes it formidable instrument for authentication and ‘time stamping' of financial transactions.
-In today’s information society, security, data integrity, authenticity and confidentiality have emerged as major issues in the exchange of electronic documents and computer files.
-Certified time stamps are necessary for applications such as electronic banking, e-commerce, stock transactions, quality assurance systems and services.
-Galileo will play a key role in the protection of such information, using the latest authentication techniques.
+- In today’s information society, security, data integrity, authenticity and confidentiality have emerged as major issues in the exchange of electronic documents and computer files.
+As a result, certified time stamps are necessary for such applications as electronic banking, e-commerce, stock transactions and quality assurance systems and services.

 - Accurate location systems are indispensable in the design, construction and operation of modern energy networks.
 Power grids must be continuously monitored, and when a power line breaks or a failure occurs, it is vital that monitoring instruments are synchronised with maximum accuracy.
-The high-quality of time synchronisation represented by Galileo will mean better services for energy transport and distribution.
+The high quality of time synchronisation provided by Galileo means better services for the transportation and distribution of energy.

-- Similarly, in the oil and gas sector, marine seismic exploration will increasingly profit from Galileo services to seismic acquisition vessels and seismic streamer arrays and gun arrays.
-High-resolution surveys of new sites and identification of any geomorphologic or geophysical risks will also increase the safety of drilling activities.
+- In the oil and gas sector, marine seismic exploration is profiting from the services Galileo offers to seismic acquisition vessels, and seismic streamer arrays and gun arrays.
+With the high-resolution surveys of new sites and the identification of geomorphologic or geophysical risks that Galileo provides, drilling activities are becoming increasingly safer.